 - Applesauce- the applesauce in this recipe adds moisture and extra apple flavor.

-- Brown Sugar (or coconut sugar)– we love using brown sugar in cake recipes.
+- Light brown Sugar (or coconut sugar)– we love using brown sugar in cake recipes.

 - Eggs– be sure to use large eggs for this recipe.
 If you are looking for an egg alternative, try using a homemade flax egg.

 - Greek Yogurt– using a little Greek yogurt in a baking recipe adds a bit of protein and reacts with the baking powder and baking soda to make a fluffy cake.

 - Baking powder + baking soda- we use the perfect combination of baking powder and baking soda in this apple cake recipe.

 - Almond milk- a little bit of almond milk helps to thin out the batter.

 - Maple Syrup– a bit of maple syrup compliments the apple and the chai spices used in this recipe.